stanislavprihoda/python-and-ML-courses/README.md

 # python-and-ML-courses
-Backup of my python notebooks and code form various completed courses in the area of machine/deep learning or in progress study work (top one).
-Glad to provide a review or a recommendation in case of interest.
+Backup of my python notebooks and code form various completed courses in the area of machine/deep learning.

 ## Courses:
 ### Python for Time Series Data Analysis